iomete/iom-docs/docs/user-guide/_sql-editor.md

 </GridBox>

 ## Database explorer

 Database explorer panel is used to explore your database objects, which includes **namespaces, tables, views,** and their **columns** (even complex columns), and partitions.

 To view database objects, expand a database.
-Each object in the database explorer has a corresponding options menu <DotsThreeVertical size={16} weight="bold" className="bg-emphasis-300"/> .
+Each object in the database explorer has a corresponding options menu <DotsThreeVertical size={16} weight="bold"/> .

 The options menu lets you:

 - Place the query `SELECT * FROM database.table LIMIT 100;` (tables and views only)
 - Place the query `DESC EXTENDED database.table;` (tables and views only)
 - Copy of object name `Copy`

 <Img src="/img/user-guide/sql-editor/explorer-context-menu.png" alt="IOMETE SQL Editor - Database explorer" maxWidth="700px"/>

 ## Worksheets

 The worksheet is a document that stores all SQL statements.

 **Welcome** worksheet - This worksheet was created for you when you first started SQL Editor.
 When you make changes to a worksheet it will save automatically after a delay of 5 seconds.